 Namibia is located in south-west Africa north of South Africa, west of Botswana and south of Angola and Zambia.

-I have much to write about Namibia including how to plan a road trip (let me know your questions), our itinerary, and our wonderful experiences in Etosha National Park and climbing the sand dunes of Sossusvlei, but I’ll start with our first impressions.
+I have much to write about Namibia including how to plan a Namibia self drive trip, our Namibia road trip itinerary, and our wonderful experiences in Etosha National Park and climbing the sand dunes of Sossusvlei, but I’ll start with our first impressions.